Business opening hours

 If your holiday includes a stay at a tourist farm you may be asked to pay a local tourist tax of approx. 2 -3 euros per person per day.

 Slovenia is +1 hour ahead of Greenwich Mean Time (or +2 hours ahead from last Sunday in March to last Sunday in October, British Summer Time).
+As Slovenia also observes daylight saving this means Slovenia is only ever +1 hour ahead year round.

 - The northwest has an alpine climate; moderately warm temperatures in summer with cold winters, sometimes struggling to rise above zero.